)

 a.
 Attendees are encouraged to be present and fully engaged.
 Sessions are designed for active participation and real‑time engagement with industry leaders so arriving ready to contribute allows attendees to build meaningful connections, ask thoughtful questions, and represent their company with confidence.

-All NRF Foundation Emerging Leaders attendees will receive a complimentary pass to NRF 2027: Retail’s Big Show on January 10-12, 2027.
+All NRF Foundation Emerging Retail Leaders attendees will receive a complimentary pass to NRF 2027: Retail’s Big Show on January 10-12, 2027.
 The NRF Foundation will provide justification letters for attendees to help make the business case on why they should attend.

 The NRF Foundation also encourages all attendees to sign up for NRF resources such as NRF Retail Newsletters, NRF Center for Retail & Consumer Insights, NRF State of Retail and the Consumer, NRF Retail Gets Real Podcast and more.